simplybusiness/mars-rover-kata/README.md

 - Change roles (driver, navigator) after each TDD cycle.
 - No red phases while refactoring.
 - Be careful about edge cases and exceptions.
 We can not afford to lose a mars rover, just because the developers overlooked a null pointer.

+"In this murky, complex, social word, and given our limited time and material there are people who matter, who have both explicit and tacit needs and desires for a product.

+As the product and requirements develop, and perhaps long after too, there is danger that the product will violate requirements, causing harm.

+We strive to serve our clients by understanding requirements, examining the product as needed and evaluate risk.

+To fullfill our mission